MicrosoftDocs/powerapps-docs/powerapps-docs/user/profile-cards.md

 ## View a contact's profile

-1. Open a record and go a look up field that has  a contact or owner name.
+1. Open a record and go a lookup field that has  a contact or owner name.
 2. Hover over the name to view the profile card.